rest-for-physics/detector-simulations/simulations/README.md

-- QE_Study.rml : A simple simulation where we launch photons in the 0-10keV range in order to study the Quantum Efficienct of the detecor.
-The QE, or detector response, will depend on the gas mixture, pressue and detector window material and thickness.
+- QE.rml : A simple simulation where we launch photons in the 0-10keV range in order to study the Quantum Efficienct of the detecor.
+The QE, or detector response, will depend on the gas mixture and pressure and detector window material and thickness.